The Latest: Easing of COVID restrictions delayed in England

 MONTPELIER, Vt. — Vermont became the first state in the country to vaccinate at least 80% of the eligible population, prompting Gov. Phil Scott to lift all remaining state COVID-19 restrictions.

-Vermont crossed the threshold on Sunday when the state vaccinated 1,151 people, reaching a level of 80.2% of those over age 12.
-The goal was reached 464 days after Scott declared the state of emergency on March 13, 2020.
+Vermont crossed the threshold on Sunday when the state vaccinated 1,151 people, reaching a level of 80.2% of those over age 12 with at least one shot of the vaccine.
+The goal was reached 15 months after the Republican governor declared the state of emergency on March 13, 2020.

 The state has now vaccinated 81.1% of the population over 18, exceeding President Biden’s goal of 70% of those 18 and older.